Are you struggling with

 Do you believe you can recover?

-WE DO!WE DO!Contact Us Contact UsRegain Control.
+Regain Control.
 Rebuild Intimacy.
 Recover Your Life.

-Have you tried to stop — only to find yourself going back again?
+Have you tried to stop, only to find yourself going back again?

-Is porn affecting your confidence, your relationships, or your ability to feel close to others?
+Impacting your confidence, your relationships, or your ability to feel close to others?

 You are not broken.

+You are not alone.
 And recovery is absolutely possible.

 David Kavanagh has been helping individuals and couples overcome the impact of porn and sex addiction for over 20 years.
 He is a fully registered Systemic Family Therapist with specialist training in neurotherapy and addiction recovery, working with clients across Dublin and online throughout Ireland.